 - Start with one mushroom and look to see if you can see any powdery surfaces on the gills.
 For example, a mushroom with brownish gills will often have brown spores visible on the gill surfaces.
 This will reveal a brown spore print, so you will use white paper to make a visible print.
 With white or light spore-producing mushrooms, you will use black paper.
 Sometimes this is trial and error.
-Usually, mushrooms have a plentitude of spores so many prints can be made from one mushroom if you need to switch the color of the paper.
+Usually, mushroom spores are plentiful so many prints can be made from one mushroom if you need to switch the color of the paper.

-- Remove the glass and carefully lift the mushroom cap off of the paper.
-Look at your print and marvel at it!
+- Remove the glass and carefully lift the cap off of the paper.
+Look at your new mushroom art project and marvel at it!